OpenClaw Security Hardening Guide for VPS Deployments

 - Agents without shell access for messaging-only workflows.

-- Agents with restricted workspace directories instead of full filesystem access.
+- Restricted workspace directories instead of full filesystem access.

 - Separate agents for sensitive and non-sensitive workflows.